4.1 General context

 The transition from school to work is the main challenge to social inclusion of young people.
-Even though unemployment rates are decreasing among young Swedes, there are groups of young people who face major difficulties in getting established in the labour market.
+Even though unemployment rates are decreasing among young Swedes, there are groups of young people who face major difficulties in entering into the labour market.

-Young immigrants, those with immigrant background, the disabled or those who have been in institutional care are over-represented among young people who have not completed secondary education.
+Young immigrants, those with immigrant background, young people with disabilities or those who have been in institutional care are over-represented among young people who have not completed secondary education.
 They are therefore at the greatest risk of encountering problems in getting established in the society and in the labour market.

 Swedish upper secondary schools provide education free of charge to all pupils who have completed compulsory schooling.
 One of the main contemporary challenges is the increasing number of students who do not complete compulsory school, and are therefore not eligible for a national upper secondary school programme.
 The proportion rose from 14.4% in 2015 to 16.9% in 2016 and 17.5% in 2017.
 In 2020, the share went back to 14.4%.